 This article is patron-supported.
 Click to become a patron today.

-Kurt Vonnegut once wrote: “Every character must want something, even if it’s only a glass of water.”
+Kurt Vonnegut once said: “Every character must want something, even if it’s only a glass of water.”

 What Vonnegut didn’t say was why we should care.
 If Bill or Joanie or Rachel want a glass of water, what’s it to you and me?